 For three years this group met periodically for solitude, prayer and sharing in a common search for ways to offer a deeper experience of God to others.
 The first KAIROS retreat year was 1992.

 Then called “The School of Spiritual Formation and Friendship,” it met at St. Mary’s of Providence Retreat Center in Elverson, Pennsylvania.
 Announcements of the year’s program said: “Monthly events focused on deepening the Christian life and enabling persons to companion others on the spiritual journey are scheduled.”
-The next year the school moved to the attractive facilities and spacious grounds of the Jesuit Center at Wernersville, PA, where we continue to meet.
-In the fall of 2016, we will expand our location to include the Franciscan Spiritual Center in Aston, PA.
+The next year the school moved to the attractive facilities and spacious grounds of the Jesuit Center for Spiritual Growth at Wernersville, PA, where we continue to meet.

 KAIROS envisions lives transformed by God’s love into a new way of seeing God, self, others, and the world by seeking out and growing in freedom and compassion.

 Through teaching, practicing contemplative prayer, and community, Kairos invites all to an experience of God’s transforming love.
 This profound transformation allows us to enter fully into the movement of God within and around us, for our sake and the sake of the world.

 >> Who we are…